How to Strip Furniture and Stain Wood: A Complete Guide

 Here are the times when it’s okay to use a sander and skip the chemical stripper:

-• When you’re stripping large, flat surfaces.
-However, if you’ve got curves or nooks and crannies, go with the chemical strippers which can get into those nooks and crannies.
-Use the bristled brushes on the nooks and crannies.
+- When you’re stripping large, flat surfaces.
+However, if you’ve got curves or nooks and crannies, go with the chemical strippers which can get into those tight spots.
+Use the bristled brushes for those hard-to-reach places.

 Just keep this in mind: